 Resources: Career Planning

-- Application tips, tips for applying to state and federal positions
+- Application tips, tips for state and federal positions

-- Identify organizations and issues of interest: Major public policy organizations, U.S. and public policy issues by country.
+- Identify organizations and issues of interest: U.S. and public policy issues by country, Think tanks based in Washington, D.C.

-- Visit Vault’s Guide to Politics, Public Policy, and Activism Jobs for detailed tips.
+- Visit FirstHand’s Guide to Politics, Public Policy, and Activism Jobs for detailed tips.

 - Young Professionals in Foreign Policy: attend DC events, programs and fellowships (membership required for some events).